NotCleo/GDS-to-RTL/README.md

 $end
 ```

-- As you can see it prints the name of the tool and not a human message.
+- you can see it prints the name of the tool and not a human message.

 ----